Samuel107/telekinesis-project/README.md

 *5/23/2016:* I ran out of ideas so I am taking a break with this project until some inspirational ideas hit me in the head.
 Screenshot videos are coming very soon.
 Seeing is better then reading after all.

-*Three hours later* Never mind, got an idea.
+*Three hours later:* Never mind, got an idea.
 When in doubt, spawn a black hole (button 7).

 -